Next Stamford Legislative & Rules Committee: June 21st, 7pm

 77% of households that took the survey are in favor of a single use plastic bag ban.

-We are a group of Stamford, CT, residents that is interested in:
+We are a group of Stamford, CT residents that are interested in:

 - reducing single use bags, in particular single use plastic bags